 Our second goal is to improve access by decision makers and the public to meaningful quality-assured monitoring data and assessment information.
-This goal includes designing monitoring and assessment efforts to address specific management questions, turning monitoring data into meaningful assessment information, and making the resulting monitoring data and assessment information readily accessible.
+This goal includes designing monitoring and assessment efforts to address specific management questions, turning monitoring data into meaningful assessment information, and making the resulting monitoring data and information readily accessible.

-Toward this goal of making water quality and related ecosystem information readily available, the Monitoring Council's workgroups have publicly released six questionbased, easy-to-use web portals.
-Each portal provides streamlined access to monitoring data and assessment information for decision-makers and the public that directly address users'
+Toward this goal of making water quality and related ecosystem information readily available, the Monitoring

-questions.
+Council's workgroups have publicly released six question-based, easy-to-use web portals.
+Each portal provides streamlined access to monitoring data and assessment information for decision-makers and the public that directly address users' questions.
 The published portals cover swimming safety, the safety of eating fish from our waters, and the health of wetlands, streams and rivers, estuaries and rocky intertidal habitats (also known as "tide pools").
-The mockup for a seventh portal "Is our water safe to drink?" has been approved by the Monitoring Council and is in the process of being built.
-The My Water Quality website (www.MyWaterQuality.ca.gov), shown in Figure 1 below, provides a single point of entry to all of these portals.
-The My Water Quality button access link is found on numerous governmental and non-governmental websites.
-Appendix III to this report presents detailed information on how and by whom the My Water Quality website and the existing portals are being accessed.
+The mockup for a seventh portal "Is our water safe to drink?" has been approved by the Monitoring Council and will soon be built.